 b.
 Eligible for funding under a Title IV of the Higher Education Act of 1965

 c.
-Students with an EFC number at will receive the maximum amount of $1,100.
+Students with an EFC number at zero will receive the maximum amount of $1,100.

 - The instructions, directions, or guidance provided by Eastern International College to all students concerning the Emergency Financial Aid Grants were sent via College email, app and published on the College website.
 Instructions are provided on the Eastern International College Financial Aid website at : www.eicollege.edu/campus-update-coronavirus